resque/resque/README.markdown

     $ COUNT=2 QUEUE=* rake resque:workers

-This will spawn five Resque workers, each in its own process.
+This will spawn two Resque workers, each in its own process.
 Hitting ctrl-c should be sufficient to stop them all.

 #### Priorities and Queue Lists